openpgpjs/openpgpjs/README.md

 * The `dist/openpgp.min.js` bundle works well with recent versions of Chrome, Firefox, Safari and Edge.
 It also works in Node.js 8+.

-* The `dist/compat/openpgp.min.js` bundle also works with Internet Explorer 11 and old versions of Safari.
-Please note that this bundle overwrites the global `Promise` with a polyfill version even in some cases where it already exists, which may cause issues.
-It also adds some built-in prototype functions if they don't exist, such as `Array.prototype.includes`.

-* If you wish, you could even load one or the other depending on which browser the user is using.

 * Currently, Chrome, Safari and Edge have partial implementations of the [Streams specification](https://streams.spec.whatwg.org/), and Firefox has a partial implementation behind feature flags.
 Chrome is the only